fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

    ...
 ```

-These constructs are parameterizable: they can close of arbitrary new dependencies by adding them to the parameter lists.
+These constructs are parameterizable: they can close over arbitrary new dependencies by adding them to the parameter lists.
 For example:

 ```fsharp
 let f newArg x =